orstavik/JoiComponents/book/chapter2_HowToMakeMixins/Pattern10_BatchedConstructorCallbacks.md

 This can create some problems if you want to run a post-construction process for the element that not only anticipate that the individual element which triggers the process is completed, but also that the process that construct the parent or child nodes of the element is completed.
-We can call such post-construction process a "DOM-branch-dependent-process".
+We can call such a process a "DOM-branch-dependent" process.

-## slotchange: a DOM-branch-dependent-process
+## slotchange: a DOM-branch-dependent process

 A prime example of such a DOM-branch-dependent-process is the triggering of "slotchange" events.
 A slotchange is an event that reflect a DOM branch constellation that: